adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 As a player, death save successes and failures are clickable and images change when clicked

 As a player, death save changes persist after I refresh the browser

+If 3 death save success are clicked, an alert indicating the player is stable is presented

+If 3 death save failures are clicked, an alert indicating the player is unconscious is presented

 As a player, armor class is correctly calculated